Tuna

 Flavor Profile

-Rich, savory depth from nucleotides and amino acids, particularly pronounced in fatty bluefin varieties
+Rich, savory depth from high amino acid content and glutamates, especially pronounced in fatty cuts

 Seasonality